 |History 2171||Who Died and Made Them Kings?
 People, Politics and Power in the Atlantic World, 1500-1800||3|

 |IAS 135||First-Year Seminar: Chinatown: Migration, Identity, and Space||3|

 |JIMES 208F||Introduction to Jewish Civilization: History and Identity||3|

 |Korean 223C||Korean Civilization||3|

 |LatAm 165D||Latin America: Nation, Ethnicity and Social Conflict||3|

-Advanced course work: Choose nine courses from current European-focused course offerings in the following departments*.
-All courses must be approved by the student's IAS adviser in order to count for the major.
-Visit the concentration webpage and master course list for full options.
+Advanced course work: Students choose nine courses from current European-focused course offerings in the following departments.* All courses must be approved by the student's IAS adviser in order to count for the major.
+Visit the concentration webpage and master course list for the full list of options.